Strippit FC1000/3 Machine

 Take Package off, and Spin Small Resolver-Shaft between your fingers.

 It should Spin Very Smooth.
-If Rough, or if there is Side-To-Side Play,
+If Rough, or if there is a lot of Side-To-Side Play, or

-Then They Badly Cut-the-Commutator, Install New Bearings, and Paint It,
+Then They Badly Cut-The-Commutator, Install New Bearings, Paint It,

-Because Of Problems Trying To Get Servo Motors Repairs Properly,
+Because Of Problems Trying To Get Servo Motors Properly Repaired,

-We Now Keep All The Strippit DC Servo Motors In-Stock For Instant Shipping!
+We Now Keep All Strippit DC Servo Motors In-Stock For Quick Shipping!

 Here is a Picture of